skijl/Programmer-Advices/interview/JavaCore.md

 # Java 8 Features
 - **Default methods in an interface**
+    * Methods defined in the interface itself, allowing classes that implement the interface to inherit and use the method without providing an implementation.
 - **Static methods in an interface**
 - **Function Interface**
     * Interfaces that have exactly one abstract method, often representing a single function contract